Experiment module: Purpose

-The first laboratory module provides additional navigation avionics, propulsion and orientation control as backup functions for the Tianhe core module (TCM).
-Both LCMs provide a pressurized environment for researchers to conduct science experiments in freefall or zero gravity which could not be conducted on Earth for more than a few minutes.
+The first experiment module provides additional navigation avionics, propulsion and orientation control as backup functions for the Tianhe core module.
+Both experiment modules provide a pressurized environment for researchers to conduct science experiments in freefall or zero gravity which could not be conducted on Earth for more than a few minutes.
 Experiments can also be placed on the outside of the modules, for exposure to the space environment, cosmic rays, vacuum, and solar winds.

-The axial ports of the LCMs are fitted with rendezvous equipment, and each first docked to the axial port of the CCM.
-A mechanical arm dubbed the Indexing Robotic Arm, somewhat like the Lyappa arm used on the Mir space station, moved Wentian to a starboard-side port and Mengtian to a port-side port of the CCM.
+The axial ports of the experiment modules are fitted with rendezvous equipment, and each first docked to the axial port of the core module.
+A mechanical arm dubbed the Indexing Robotic Arm, somewhat like the Lyappa arm used on the Mir space station, moved Wentian to a starboard-side port and Mengtian to a port-side port of the core module.
 It is different from Lyappa as it works on a different mechanism.
 Lyappa arm is needed to control the pitch of the spacecraft and redocking in a different plane.
 But the Indexing Robotic Arm is used when docking is needed in the same plane.
-In addition to this arm used for docking relocation, the Chinarm on Tianhe module can also be used as a backup in place of Indexing Robotic Arm.
+In addition to this arm used for docking relocation, the main robotic arm on Tianhe module can also be used as a backup in place of Indexing Robotic Arm.